 All the Stefano Benni books (Italian).
 Creativity, imagination, surrealism, humor.
-I’ve read maybe 1o of them.
-Few of them I’d classify as philosophical as well.
+I’ve read maybe 10 of Stefano’s books.
+I’d classify some of them as philosophical books as well.

 My view on fiction books is that they are philosophy books.
 You challenge the status quo, and ask yourself deep questions.
 If that’s not the case with a book, it’s not a book worth reading.

 The Hobbit, by J.R.R.
 Tolkien – Probably the first serious book I read.
 I loved it, but I must admit I don’t remember why.
 I didn’t like The Lord of the Rings though.
 I know, I’m a weirdo.

 Darkover (series), by Marion Zimmer Bradley – I think I’ve read 20+ books in the series.
 It’s not very popular, but I loved it.
 In the far future, at the down of human space colonization a ship is lost and they have to rebuild society in an habitable planet.
 With few generations society collapses and new orders are established.
 A middle-age-like society, with a touch of magic and feminism, experience the return of the humans from Terra after a couple of thousand years.
 I loved the series so much!

 The Catcher in the Rye, by J.D.
 Salinger – Another book that kept me turning pages after pages.
 Read twice when I was young.
 I don’t remember much, but for sure this book helped installing the reading habit.
 I owe you one JD!